Act Governing the Employment of Foreign Nationals (Ausländerbeschäftigungsgesetz, AuslBG)

 Serves to document the right of stay of EEA and Swiss citizens under European Union law

 A residence title which entitles a person who is not a national of an EEA country or of Switzerland (i.e. third-country national), to stay temporarily (no intention of settlement) in Austria for a period of more than 6 months.
-Depending on the purpose of stay, different residence permits are issued e.g. residence permit – artist.
+Depending on the purpose of stay, different residence permits are issued e.g. residence permit – student.

 Entitles a person who is not a national of an EEA state or Switzerland (i.e. third-country nationals) to stay in Austria for more than 6 months.
 For stays of up to 6 months within one year, a visa must be applied for.